Schneider Electric expands its data centre and digital transformation capacity

-"The case for further investment in internal service capacity is being proved by companies far and wide, with scores of new data centres being built around the globe annually for the foreseeable future to support cloud computing demand," the company says.
+"The case for further investment in internal service capacity is being proved by companies far and wide, with scores of new data centers being built around the globe annually for the foreseeable future to support cloud computing demand," the company says.

 The appointments bring three new members into the Schneider Electric team: Robert Fensham (technical sales engineer, commercial & industrial), Umesh Kumar (electrical/refrigeration trade technician), and Pieter Schoonrad (field service technician - secure power).
-They are led by data centre expert Jason Molloy, whose work has earned Schneider Electric a finalist place in the upcoming Innovation Awards in the category of Vendor Innovation Specialist.
+They are led by data center expert Jason Molloy, whose work has earned Schneider Electric a finalist place in the upcoming Innovation Awards in the category of Vendor Innovation Specialist.

 The Vendor Innovation Specialist award recognises companies helping partners deliver transformative solutions and services to customers, operating market-leading approaches to engagement and enablement across the key technology segments of cloud, security, hardware, software, networking and specialist.

-"When we look at international markets, New Zealand is well ahead, and Schneider has been vastly expanding its work and capability in this area in line with the exponential growth domestically we have more data centre capacity per capita than most other countries," he says.
+"When we look at international markets, New Zealand is well ahead, and Schneider has been vastly expanding its work and capability in this area in line with the exponential growth domestically we have more data center capacity per capita than most other countries," he says.

 "This means we have to fast-track digital transformation and edge computing services, which will continue to grow in the next two to five years as people transition from on-premise to cloud and hybrid."

 According to Molloy, data is the new commodity and the future of digitisation, influenced by the circumstances we are in now.

 "The pandemic forced many boards to speed up their planned digitisation or automation of systems, and the result will be a massive increase on the 2.5 quintillion bits of data produced every day," he says.